philip-bui/as-you-type-formatter/README.md

 ## Design Decisions

 - Default Delimiters.
-The default delimiters are ` ` and `\n`.
-This means that other special characters `?` do not delimit a word, but delegate methods can customize this.
+The default delimiters are Emojis, and characters not in Unicode Category L* or 0-9.
+Delegate methods can customize this.
 - No suggestion support for `UITextField`.
 Suggestion support replies on detecting when the user selects a new word, and `UITextFieldDelegate` doesn't expose text selection events.
 - Link supports.
 Enabling selectable and clickable text is not very practical.
 - On multi-text selection, suggestions are disabled.
 The assumption is that text is usually selected when the user wants to copy and paste.